nixworks/public/news/2015/03/23/README.md

 ##### National Assembly of Armenia
 ### [The National Assembly of Armenia approves a declaration recognizing the Greek and Assyrian genocides by Ottoman Turkey between 1915 and 1923. ](/news/2015/03/23/the-national-assembly-of-armenia-approves-a-declaration-recognizing-the-greek-and-assyrian-genocides-by-ottoman-turkey-between-1915-and-1923.md)
-_Context: Greek, Ottoman-era, National Assembly of Armenia, genocide, Assyrian_
+_Context: genocide, Assyrian, National Assembly of Armenia, Greek, Ottoman-era_

 ##### North Gauteng High Court
 ### [The South Gauteng High Court sitting in Palm Ridge, Katlehong, finds former doubles tennis champion Bob Hewitt guilty of two counts of rape and one of sexual assault of three former students that he coached in South Africa. ](/news/2015/03/23/the-south-gauteng-high-court-sitting-in-palm-ridge-katlehong-finds-former-doubles-tennis-champion-bob-hewitt-guilty-of-two-counts-of-rape.md)